Controlling the Project Schedule

 However, as project management professionals, we need to be familiar with the schedule management terminology.
 Stakeholders’ opinion on our professional performance will be bad if we don’t know how to control schedule.
 The good news is schedule control techniques are highly standardized.

-Basically, you need to know that, in order to control the project schedule, you need to control at the low level.
+In order to control the project schedule, you need to control it at the low level.
 What you need to control are called activities: the lowest lines of a Ganttt chart.
 Precisely, you need to control 3 couples of dates for each activity:

 - Baseline Start and Baseline Finish tell us the committed dates for start and finish.